zulip/zulip/docs/testing/manual-testing.md

   - Use "restore drafts" to restore the draft.
   - Start composing then use "Esc" to abort the message.
   - Use "restore drafts" to restore the draft.
-  - Start composing a stream message and then abort using the little "x" icon in the compose box.
+  - Start composing a channel message and then abort using the little "x" icon in the compose box.
   - Click on "New direct message" and restore the draft.
-(You should now be sending to a stream.)
+(You should now be sending to a channel.)

 - Click to send
   - Turn off Enter-to-send.